 Cartilaginous Pollybeak Deformity

-A cartilaginous pollybeak deformity occurs when there is an excess of cartilage in the supratip area of the nose.
-This can happen if the surgeon leaves too much cartilage during the primary rhinoplasty surgery or if the nasal tip cartilage is not adequately supported, causing it to droop and create a beak-like appearance.
-It is generally more challenging to correct than a soft tissue pollybeak deformity, as it often requires a revision rhinoplasty to remove the excess cartilage and reshape the nasal tip.
+An overabundance of cartilage in the supratip region of the nose causes a cartilaginous pollybeak deformity.
+This can occur if the surgeon removes too much cartilage during the main rhinoplasty operation or if the nasal tip cartilage is not sufficiently supported, drooping and producing a beak-like appearance.
+Correcting a soft tissue pollybeak deformity usually needs a revision rhinoplasty to remove the extra cartilage and rebuild the nose tip, hence it is usually more difficult than correcting another deformity.

 Soft Tissue Pollybeak Deformity

 On the other hand, a soft tissue pollybeak deformity is caused by an excess of scar tissue or swelling in the supratip area.
-This can occur if the skin does not heal properly after surgery or the patient is predisposed to form excess scar tissue.
-In some cases, the development of scar tissue can be so excessive that it creates a noticeable fullness in the supratip area, leading to the characteristic bird-like appearance.
-Treatment for a soft tissue pollybeak deformity typically involves non-surgical methods such as steroid injections or dermal fillers.
+This might happen if the patient is prone to create extra scar tissue or if the skin does not heal correctly following surgery.
+Sometimes scar tissue formation is so extreme that it causes the supratip area to show clearly fullness, which results in the distinct bird-like look.
+Usually non-surgical techniques like steroid injections or dermal fillers are used in treatment for a soft tissue pollybeak deformity.

 Treatment Options for a Prominent Nasal Deformity After Rhinoplasty

 Treating a pollybeak after rhinoplasty depends on its severity and the patient’s circumstances.
-Non-surgical treatments like steroid injections or dermal fillers are often effective for soft tissue Pollybeak deformities.
-More severe cases, particularly those involving excess cartilage, may require a revision rhinoplasty procedure.
+For soft tissue Pollybeak defects, non-surgical therapies such dermal fillers or steroid injections are sometimes successful.
+More severe cases—especially those involving extra cartilage—may call for a revision rhinoplasty.

 Steroid Injections

 Steroid injections are a non-surgical treatment option for mild to moderate soft tissue pollybeak deformities.
-The injection of a steroid into the supratip area can help reduce inflammation and excess scar tissue, helping to restore a more natural nose shape.
-This minimally invasive treatment option can often be performed in a clinic setting.
-However, it may take several sessions to achieve the desired results.
+By helping to lower inflammation and extra scar tissue, a steroid injected into the supratip area can assist to restore a more natural nose shape.
+Usually, a clinic environment allows this less invasive treatment choice to be executed.
+Still, it could take numerous sessions to get the expected outcomes.

 Liquid Nose Job (Dermal Fillers)